haroldgt/ScatteringContext/README.md

 Modify the specific sequence path in line 13.
 Modify the groundtruth pose file path in line 14.
 ```
+# Run & Validate other algorithms (M2DP, NDD, Scan Context, FreSCo)
+Similar to the above step, it is performed under the corresponding folder (e.g., Other_SOTA_algorithms folder).

 ## Acknowledgments
 We thanks for the opensource codebases, [Cylinder3D](https://github.com/xinge008/Cylinder3D) and [spconv](https://github.com/traveller59/spconv)